Showing the diagram he created, Ross presented the key components of infrastructure asset management.

 Now to be sustainable, you need to know most of that because otherwise you could write a plan.
 But if your town is going to be half the size of this now in 20 years’ time, that plan is going to be based on the whole of wrong assumptions.

-If your service levels are quite low at the moment and you’re below EPA Standard or other mandated standard, then you’re going to have bring your standards up at some stage to meet those mandated requirements.
+If your service levels are quite low at the moment and you’re below EPA Standard or other mandated standard, then you’re going to have brought your standards up at some stage to meet those mandated requirements.

 If you don’t do it in good time, then sooner or later someone’s going to make you do that.
 And these will have cost associated and sometimes with your critical asset as whole part of your risk component.